 Stained by the brutal death of a young woman, the tranquil and vacant New England mansion of the prolific horror authoress, Iris Blum, has become her silent prison.
 To take care of the ageing writer who suffers from chronic dementia, the property's manager hires the gentle and soft-spoken live-in hospice nurse, Lily Saylor; however, this is far from an ordinary job.
 Little by little, Lily's imagination will run wild, as shadowy sightings of eerie female spectres blur the frail boundaries between reality and fantasy, fable and truth.
 Iris has talked about man's coexistence with the spectral realm in her novels that chill the bone to the marrow.
 Could her secluded white house at the end of the road be an aerial limbo caught in the middle of life and death?Written by

-It has been reported that Debbie Harry was initially attached to play Iris Blum, though the role ultimately went to Paula Prentiss.
+It had been reported that Debbie Harry was initially attached to play Iris Blum, though the role ultimately went to Paula Prentiss.
 However, director Oz Perkins has stated that the role was always thought for Prentiss, who worked with his father in "Catch-22" and remained friends since.
+Harry was indeed cast first, but dropped out a few weeks before filming began.
 See more »

 See more »